Linux

 ls

-ls -la ... lists all files, including hidden ones, and provides detailed information
+ls -la # lists all files, including hidden ones, with details

 Changes the current directory.